Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 2.2.1 Embankment Construction

 The model is designed such that the embankment is constructed by layer over nine stages (Stage 1 - Stage 9).
 The embankment is divided into four entities that have staged material properties.
 All four entities have no material property assigned (Applied Property: No Material) at Stage 1.
-Sequentially, the model is designed in order that the material property named as Embankment Fill is assigned to the embankment entities every other stages from the bottom layer (Stage 3) to the top (Stage 9).
+Sequentially, the model is designed in order that the material property named as Embankment Fill is assigned to the embankment entities every other stage from the bottom layer (Stage 3) to the top (Stage 9).

 For instance, Stage 1 represents initial condition before embankment construction, as shown below: